 Teacher Education Foundations

 This course is an introduction to and exploration of children’s literature.
 Students will consider and analyze children’s literature as a lens through which to view the world.
-Students will experience multiple genres, historical perspectives, cultural representations and current applications to the field of children’s literature.
+Students will experience multiple genres, historical perspectives, cultural representations and current applications in the field of children’s literature.
 While it is not required, it is recommended that candidates take NHC1 and C133 prior to this course.

 Preclinical Experiences in Elementary Education

-Preclinical Experiences in Elementary Education provides students the opportunity to observe and participate in a wide range of in-classroom teaching experiences in order to develop the skills and confidence necessary to be an effective teacher.
-Students will reflect on and document at least 75 hours of in-classroom observation and experience in their performance assessments.
+Preclinical Experiences in Elementary provides students the opportunity to observe and participate in a wide range of inclassroom teaching experiences in order to develop the skills and confidence necessary to be an effective teacher.
+Students will reflect on and document the 75 hours of in-classroom observation and experience in their performance assessments.
 Prior to entering the classroom for the observations, students will be required to meet several requirements including a cleared background check, passing scores on the state or WGU required basic skills exam and a completed resume.